 The project was launched toward the 100th anniversary of the laying of the HU’s cornerstone.
 Perhaps unlike any other research institute, the history of the Hebrew University embodies the complex interactions between science and politics in the conflictual twentieth century.
 During the three years of the project, the materials of the archive underwent systematic cataloging and preservation.
 In parallel, the project’s team, comprised of graduate students and post-docs, used the archive for their individual research projects

-The various materials kept in the archive include documentation of the work of the university’s different decision-making bodies (Board of Governors, the Senate, the Standing Committee); files documenting the establishment and development of the different institutes and departments of the university; documentation of the on-going activity of the university in the pre-State era, which was deeply embedded in the political situation of Palestine and the conflict; and personal files of the university’s faculty and administration, covering different aspects of their employment at the institution.
+The Archive of the Hebrew University: includes documentation related to university’s various decision-making bodies (Board of Governors, the Senate, the Standing Committee); files of individual departments and research institutes, documenting their establishment; the on-going activity of the university in the pre-State era, which was deeply embedded in the political situation of Palestine and the conflict; and personal files of the university’s faculty and administration, covering different aspects of their employment at the institution.

 In Cooperation With

 Supported by the Gerda Henkel Stiftung

 Research Assistants: Omri Davidson, Tom Eshed, Shaul Marmari